rafaelsoteldosilva/marvel-front/README.md

    </FieldErrorText>
 </FieldContainer>
 ```

-autoComplete="new-password" is used to prevent the browser from presenting the user with value options

 I declared the error messages array as a ref, so that it updates inmediately, not asynchorously as a standard state variable, this way, the error messages are always up to date